Writing

 - What is the appropriate tone?
 A personal story can be more casual and humorous while an industry write up should be more professional and authoritative.

-- Instead of always using percentages to present data, use stories and actual numbers (Jane paid $500 for her health insurance three years ago and $1000 this year) or comparisons (all the profits of greedy health insurance companies would pay for four days of healthcare for all Americans).
+- Instead of using percentages to present data, use stories and actual numbers (Jane paid $500 for her health insurance three years ago and $1000 this year) or comparisons (all the profits of greedy health insurance companies would pay for four days of healthcare for all Americans).

 - Be specific.
 Three days ago, not a few days ago.